react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 Frameworks that are adhering to requirements described below:

 - Will be spotlighted in the Getting Started page of the React Native website (our highest traffic page).
-Specifically, we’ll recommend to users to use one of the Frameworks which satisfies the requirements.
+Specifically, we’ll recommend to developers to use one of the Frameworks which satisfies the requirements.
 - Will be mentioned during public comms as one of the recommended frameworks by the React Native core team.
 - The company/entity behind the Framework will automatically be granted a [partner status](https://github.com/facebook/react-native/blob/main/ECOSYSTEM.md#partners).
 - PRs and Issues coming from the Framework developers will receive higher priorities.